|The Hidden Battle|

 STATUS: In distribution.
-The Hidden Battle is available on the Roku TV channel, All Hawaii TV, YBS’ own online movie platform, Serenergy, and has been uploaded to the online movie distribution company, Filmhub, where it has been picked up by Amazon Prime Video, and the online movie platforms, Tubi, Lookhu, Popsy on Plex, Exposure+ TV, Mometu, Cineverse, as well as the Roku publishing company, Udu Digital, which owns the following Roku channels, Free Flix Tonight, Free Movie Channel, Free Movies Now, Free Flix Tonight (Grindhouse), Free Movie Channel Docs, Free Movie Channel Horror, Free Movie Channel Family, 24Hr Movie Channel, Leomark Studios, Free Movie Channel Retro, UDU.tv, and Movie Zyng.
+The Hidden Battle is available on the Roku TV channel, All Hawaii TV, YBS’ own online movie platform, Serenergy, and has been uploaded to the online movie distribution company, Filmhub, where it has been picked up by Amazon Prime Video, and the online movie platforms, Tubi, Lookhu, Popsy on Plex, Exposure+ TV, Mometu, Cineverse, as well as the Roku publishing company, Udu Digital, which owns the following Roku channels, Free Movie Channel, Free Movies Now, Free Grindhouse Flix Tonight, Free Movie Channel Docs!, Free Movie Channel Horror, Free Movie Channel Family, 24Hr Free Movies, and Free Movie Channel Retro.
 NOTE: The Hidden Battle would not necessarily be on all of these Udu Digital channels, but on certain ones where the focused genre of the channel may be applicable to the movie.
 With respect to Amazon Prime Video, Filmhub has an agreement with Amazon which allows all movies accepted to be available to numerous countries.
 These countries appear below in a screen shot of Filmhub’s channels page.

-The Hidden Battle was also accepted to and screened in the 2022 London Lift-Off Global Network’s Online Film Festival, the 2023 Berlin Lift-Off Global Network Online Film Festival, the 2023 Manchester Lift-Off Global Network Online Film Festival, the 2023 Austin Lift-Off Global Network Online Film Festival, the 2023 Tokyo Lift-Off Global Network Online Film Festival, and the 2023 Toronto Lift-Off Global Network Online Film Festival.
+The Hidden Battle was also accepted to and screened in all 12 of the Lift-Off Global Network’s Online International Film Festivals.
+These were the 2022 London Lift-Off Global Network’s Online Film Festival, the 2023 Berlin Lift-Off Global Network Online Film Festival, the 2023 Manchester Lift-Off Global Network Online Film Festival, the 2023 Austin Lift-Off Global Network Online Film Festival, the 2023 Tokyo Lift-Off Global Network Online Film Festival, the 2023 Toronto Lift-Off Global Network Online Film Festival, the 2023 New York Lift-Off Global Network Online Film Festival, the 2023 Los Angeles Lift-Off Global Network Online Film Festival, the 2023 Paris Lift-Off Global Network Online Film Festival, the 2023 Amsterdam Lift-Off Global Network Online Film Festival, the 2023 Melbourne Lift-Off Global Network Online Film Festival, and the 2023 Sydney Lift-Off Global Network Online Film Festival.

 COMPANY NOTES: The Hidden Battle was the first production of what would eventually become an independent, experimental transmedia project known as Soul Saviour, which was very active for about a five year span from 2006 to 2011, at which time Soul Saviour creator, Jeff Katts, decided to direct his filmmaking focus onto specific characters he created through the project (see “The Spin Offs” below).
 Yellow Brick Studio has joined with Jeff to aid in the distribution of The Hidden Battle, which is a production of his company, Ventureway Entertainment.